pogonomyrmex661/pogonomyrmex661.github.io/_posts/2017-08-28-Flying Lessons.md

 I had unfortunately generalized this belief to include *all other* written texts as well.
 This misunderstanding was to cause me no end of troubles in life.
 For this story, though, the most pertinent literally-interpreted text was from a book about Golden Eagles.

 This eagle book contained the obligatory "Eagles and Man" chapter, which had an illustrated account of the tale of Daedalus and Icarus.
-They made their wings out of wax and eagle feathers.
-It worked pretty well until Icarus flew too close to the sun.
-His wax wings melted, and he fell to earth.
+They had been imprisoned in a high tower intil Daedalus made them each wax and eagle feather wings.
+They leapt from the top of the tower and soared away to freedom.
+It was working beautifully until a giddy Icarus flew too close to the sun.
+His wax wings melted, and he fell to sea.

 Hmm.
 Okay.
-So the take-home message from The Text was that the basic concept worked, but Icarus and Daedalus had chosen inappropriate materials.
+So the message from The Text was that the concept would work, and flight was possible.
+Icarus and Daedalus had trouble because the used inappropriate materials.
 Good to know.
 I bet that if they had thought to use *cardboard*, they would not have had their material failure.

-Since I could feel some lift from my wings when I ran, I was thinking that I all I needed was a higher elevation launching point.
-I'd gain speed as I slowly glided to earth, and then...true flight.
+Since I could feel some lift from my wings when I ran, I was thinking that I should follow Daedalus' pioneering work and find a higher elevation launching point.
+I'd gain speed as I glided to earth, and then...true flight.
 I'd replicate, and then surpass, the performance of Icarus and Daedalus.
-I had modern *cardboard*, not something primitive like *wax*.
+I had modern *cardboard*, not something primitive like wax and feathers.

-So I found a brick wall that joined a house at a 90 degree angle.
-By pushing against the two walls, and using the exposed hands on my wings, I was able to clamber up the brick wall like some proto-Archaeopteryx.
+I found a brick wall that joined a house at a 90 degree angle.
+By pushing against the two walls, and using the exposed hands on my wings, I was able to clamber up the corner in the brick wall like some proto-Archaeopteryx.
 I reached the top and crawled out to the center of the wall, teetering as I stood up.

 The wall can't have been very high, but it felt like I was at the top of the world.
 Wind whistling past me, my Batman cape fluttering straight behind me.
 The wind was pushing me, lifting against my wings.

 I bent my knees and crouched, leaning forward into the wind.
 The wind seemed louder now.

 I imagined that once I got up to speed, the air would have a viscous quality as it supported me.
-I wondered how small our house would look when I was at altitude.
+I wondered how small our house would appear when I was at altitude.
 This was going to be great.

 Totally committed, I leapt forward and out into the air, wings spread at the perfect angle, legs trailing the way I'd seen birds do it.

 A brief sensation of speed, much faster than I thought it would be - and I smacked into the ground.
 Really hard.

-This was the first time I knocked the wind out of myself, and I think it was also the first time I sprained an ankle.
+This was the first time I knocked the wind out of myself, and I think I sprained my ankle.
 I wasn't hurt very badly, though, and was able to get back to our house.
 I didn't dare tell Dad what had happened because he had explicitly told me not to do exactly what I had just done.

-By now I was sure things had not gone for Icarus and Daedalus as recounted in my eagle book.
+By now I was sure things for Icarus and Daedalus had not gone as recounted in my eagle book.
 I wondered if Icarus had felt this way when recounting his tale to Daedalus.

-Daedalus would probably have been in kitchen, cooking breakfast.
+Daedalus would probably have been in the kitchen, cooking breakfast.
 "Dammit Icarus what did you do?
 I told you to stay on the ground."

 Icarus was probably embarrassed.
 He knew he needed a story.
-He would have blurted "Umm..well, it was the sun!
+He would have blurted something like, "Umm..well, it was the sun!
 You should have seen!" as he limped into Daedalus' kitchen.

 Here's a funny thing.
 I adapted this writing from an email that I had sent to my sister a number of years ago.
-And when I wrote *that* email to her, I was recovering from a recently broken arm.
+And when I wrote that email to her, I was recovering from a recently broken arm.
 I had fallen off of a horse and landed badly.

-The thing is, I fell off while trying to replicate something I'd read in a book about horse training.
+The thing was, I fell off of that horse while trying to replicate something I'd read in a book about horse training.

-Proving that the "literary inerrancy" thing may still be a problem for me.
+Proving that the "literary inerrancy" issue may still be a problem for me.